Rolling Upgrade: Databases Remain Available

 Every database must have TEs on more than one host.

 There must be more than one NuoDB Admin Process (AP), on different hosts.

 If you prefer to stop the database while upgrading, see Upgrading With Databases Down.

-It is best practice to keep a NuoDB Admin process (AP) in the durable domain configuration while its host is being upgraded.
+It is best practice to keep a NuoDB AP in the durable domain configuration while its host is being upgraded.
 However in a two-AP domain, in the unusual event that an AP does not restart, AP quorum is lost.
 Without AP quorum, operations such as the addition of a new host are not allowed.
-See Admin Process Quorum.
+See Admin Process (AP) Quorum.